Azure/azure-documentdb-datamigrationtool/README.md

 2. You can use an abbreviated syntax: collection[3] creates the same set of collections mentioned in step 1.
 3. More than one substitution can be provided.
 For example, collection[0-1] [0-9] creates 20 collection names with leading zeros (collection01, ..02, ..03).

 Once the collection name(s) have been specified, choose the desired throughput of the collection(s) (400 RUs to 250,000 RUs).
 For best import performance, choose a higher throughput.
-For more information about performance levels, see [Performance levels in Azure Cosmos DB](performance-levels.md).
+For more information about performance levels, see [Performance levels in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/performance-levels).
 Any import to collections with throughput >10,000 RUs require a partition key.
 If you choose to have more than 250,000 RUs, you need to file a request in the portal to have your account increased.

+> [NOTE]
-> [!NOTE]
+>
 > The throughput setting only applies to collection or database creation.
 If the specified collection already exists, its throughput won't be modified.

 When importing to more than one collection, the import tool supports hash-based sharding.
 In this scenario, specify the document property you wish to use as the Partition Key.
 (If Partition Key is left blank, documents are sharded randomly across the target collections.)